 We spend huge chunks of our lives consuming digital content.
 And it’s no wonder, really.
 It seems like everything has gone digital.
 Shopping, banking, working out, hanging out.
 There is a digital option for almost everything - there is even digital PT (digital physical therapy)

-The global pandemic has added to our already digitally saturated lives with US adults spending an average of 7 hours, 50 minutes (7:50) per day with digital content in the last year.
+Our lives are digitally saturated with US adults spending a daily average of 8 hours and 14 minutes on digital content in the last year.
 The amount of time that we are spending with digital content has increased by 18.0% from 2019 to 2022.

 The Rise Of Telehealth